Dimension-free Bounds for Covariance Estimation with Tensor-Train Structure

 \paragraph{Contribution.} Our main contribution is a comprehensive non-asymptotic analysis of this estimation procedure.
 We first derive a general deterministic perturbation bound for our TT-SVD-like algorithm, which may be of independent interest.
 We then leverage this result to establish a high-probability error bound for our covariance estimator.
 The final bound clearly decomposes the error into a bias term, related to how well the true $\Sigma$ can be approximated by our model, and a variance term.
-This variance term scales gracefully with the sample size $n$, the TT-ranks $(J,K)$, and data-dependent effective dimensions that capture the intrinsic complexity of the covariance structure.
-To our knowledge, this is the first work to prove dimension-free estimator for the broad class of tensors, which is parametrized only by ranks $J, K$ (\cite{zhivotovskiy24, alghattas25} considered rank-1 case of CANDECOMP-PARAFAC).
+This variance term scales gracefully with the sample size n, the TT-ranks $(J,K)$, and data-dependent effective dimensions that capture the intrinsic complexity of the covariance structure.
+To the best of authors knowledge, this is the first work to prove dimension-free estimator for the broad class of tensors, which is parametrized only by ranks $J, K$ (\cite{zhivotovskiy24, alghattas25} considered rank-1 case of CANDECOMP-PARAFAC).

 \paragraph{Paper structure.} The rest of the paper is organized as follows.
 In Section \ref{section: Analusis of TT-SVD}, we present our algorithm and main theoretical guarantees.
-We illustrate efficiency of the suggested approach with numerical experiments in Section \ref{section: experiments} and conclude with a discussion in Section \ref{section: conclusion}.
-All proofs are deferred to the Appendix.
+We illustrate efficiency of the suggested approach with numerical experiments in Section \ref{section: experiments}.
+All proofs are deferred to Appendix.